 - 37.1 Assistant Purchasing Agents are hereby delegated the authority of the Purchasing Agent in exercising those powers and fulfilling those duties as specified in Sections 2-36.1(a), (b), (c), (e), (h), (i), (l) and (o).
 The Purchasing Agent may rescind such delegation by written notice to any Assistant Purchasing Agent(s). - 37.2 When exercising the duties delegated herein, Assistant Purchasing Agents shall comply with all regulations and procedures specified in this ordinance.
 Any failure to do so shall constitute an unlawful purchase. - 37.3 Any purchases or contracts for supplies, materials, equipment or contractual services made contrary to the provisions of this article shall be void and of no effect.
 The person approving such purchase order or contract may be held personally responsible for its payment.
-If the amount of such purchase order or contract has already been paid for out of County funds, the amount thereof may be recovered in the name of the County in an appropriate action therefor. - 37.4 It shall be unlawful for any agency to circumvent or evade the provisions of section 39 of this article by manipulating the requirements for supplies, materials, equipment, personal and contractual services.
+If the amount of such purchase order or contract has already been paid for out of County funds, the amount thereof may be recovered in the name of the County in an appropriate action therefor. - 37.4 It shall be unlawful for any agency to split its requirements for supplies, materials, equipment, personal and contractual services in order to evade the provisions of Section 39 of this article.

 Sec.
-2-38.
-Exemptions from Competitive Bidding.
+2-38. - Exemptions from Competitive Bidding.